GoogleCloudPlatform/marketing-analytics-jumpstart/docs/activation.md

 1. Click the save button to create the custom audience.

 Now you have a custom audience that is automatically updated as new activation events are sent by the activation process.
 This custom audience can then be used for targeted remarketing campaigns in Google Ads or other platforms.
 Follow the [Share audiences guide](https://support.google.com/analytics/answer/12800258) to learn how to export your audience for use in external platforms.

+**Important:** If you are using User Data Import only use the customer user properties and remove the custom event filtering.

 ## Monitoring & Troubleshooting
 The activation process logs all sent Measurement Protocol messages in log tables within the `activation` dataset in BigQuery.
 This includes both successful and failed transmissions, allowing you to track the progress of the activation, get number of events sent to GA4 and identify any potential issues.